John Lewis in 1964

 Lewis would go on to serve on the Atlanta City Council and in 1986 was elected to the U.S. House of Representatives, where he still serves today.
 The 80-year-old Congressman announced in December that he’d been diagnosed with stage-four pancreatic cancer.

-For more on the life and legacy of John Lewis, check out the March series of graphic novels and the movie Selma.
+For more on the life and legacy of John Lewis, check out his memoir Walking With the Wind, the March series of graphic novels, and the movie Selma.

 Support West St. Paul Reader by becoming a patron.